Designing coherent, cross-platform, AI-native products

 Breaking It on Purpose

-Every example so far resolved cleanly, and that frictionlessness is exactly what a skeptical reader should distrust.
-So this chapter breaks the system, with a failure assembled entirely from defensible decisions.
+Every example so far resolved cleanly, and that should make a skeptical reader suspicious.
+So this chapter breaks the system, with a failure built entirely from defensible decisions.
 A designer, moving fast on a Friday, lets the agent converge on a redesigned summary screen without the options pass.
 The screen is lovely.
 The agent, drawing on an older pattern, places the all-in fee below the confirm control instead of above it.
-The fee-before-consent eval would have caught it, but the eval is bound to ConfirmTransfer and the new screen quietly introduced a ConfirmScheduled variant nobody registered.
+The fee-before-consent eval would have caught it, but the eval is bound to ConfirmTransfer, and the new screen quietly introduced a ConfirmScheduled variant nobody registered.
 The pull request is small, the reviewer checks performance, and the screen ships.
 For eleven days, on one surface, in one locale, Corredor collects consent before stating its price.

 This is the honest promise of the whole system.
 Not that generation becomes safe, but that failure becomes local: one contract, one variant, one surface, one fix, instead of a diffuse off-brand-ness nobody can locate.
-A team that cannot say where a failure would surface does not yet have an architecture.
+A team that cannot say where a failure would show up does not have an architecture yet.
 It has confidence.

 PART IV